henryfinstonperry/Developer-Wiki/WordPress/README.md

 - **Use a PHP validator before saving code changes.** This helps catch syntax errors before applying them.
 [PHP Syntax Validator](https://phpcodechecker.com/).
 - **Avoid modifying the `functions.php` file.** A mistake in this file can make the admin panel inaccessible, requiring intervention from hosting support.

+### Public, Private, and Password-Protected Status:
+- A new page is automatically put into Draft mode until it's published.
+- GX usually prefers you *not to publish pages* until the "go-live" date.
+- You have a few options for sending pages to the client to review before they are published:
+  - **Password Protected:** This is my preferred way to do it, as the reviewer does not have to be logged in to their WordPress account in order to see the page.
+There are times when this feature doesn't work becuase of plugin conflicts, especially with theme builders (covered in the next section).
+    - Set the password to something simple, and send to client along with the URL to preview.
+I usually use the password 'generosity'.
+    - Remember to set the page to Public and remove the password protection on the go-live date.
+  - **Privately Published:** This is a good fallback option if their theme builder is interfering with the password protection feature.
+Viewing it requires the user to be logged in to their WordPress account, but the URL will be the final/published URL.
+  - **Draft:** This is not recommended, but can be useful if you are just sending the page to GX to ask questions or to get a very early preview.
+Their client (i.e., the website you are working on), probably won't have the knowledge to find and preview the page.
+The URL is not live in this case; it just ends up being a URL parameter with the post ID.

 ## Page Builders
 Many Generosity X client websites rely on **Beaver Builder** and **Elementor** for page design and content structuring.
 These tools provide a safer and more efficient alternative to modifying template files directly.